MenaWANG/en-la-translator/ReadMe.md

     * env: My understanding is that by default we are operating in a virtual env, which could be a plus especially for collaboration.
     * autostop and idletime：My codespace stopped twice during the training, while my quota was far from the limit.
 While I believe training time shouldn't be considered as idle, but I increase the idletime anyway during the training [here](https://github.com/settings/codespaces).
     * speed: I used 4-core machine (fastest option available to me), and the speed is as fast as (if not slower than) running on my local.
 Much slower than running on google colab.
 For this repo that runs on github codespaces I revised the code to only run on 1/5 of the train data to shorten the training time.
+    * git commit.
+I encountered some issue while doing git commit to this repo.
+This seems to be a rare event though, pls see [issue posted here for updates](https://github.com/orgs/community/discussions/114849).

 ## Useful links: 🔗